01 of 06

 They Are Centuries Old

 It's hard to tell exactly how old sari are.
-There are not many historical records from India that predate the appearance of sari as a common garment (4).
+There are not many historical records from India that predate the appearance of the sari as an everyday garment (4).
 The methods of growing and weaving cotton into finished fabrics were known in India as many as five-thousand years ago.
 It has been suggested that some form of sari may have been worn as far back as that period (5).
 Before the advent of tailoring in Indian culture, unsewn cloths, likely made of cotton were worn wrapped around the body.

-The... first statues to depict sari-wearing women date back to 100 BC (6).
-Numerous other 2nd century statues showing women wearing saris in a variety of styles remain from Gandharan civilization in modern day Pakistan (7).
+The first statues to depict sari-wearing women date back to 100 BC (6).
+Numerous other 2nd century statues showing women wearing saris in a variety of styles remain from Gandharan civilization in modern-day Pakistan (7).
 A conquest of Alexander the Great in 330 BC, the art and culture of Gandhara, as well as its politics, had been introduced to significant Greek and Macedonian influence (8).
 By the 2nd century, Gandhara had declared Buddhism as it's state religion, creating several important cities for trade and religious studies (9).
 Gandharan art, marked by its tendency to capture subjects in realistic detail, produced pieces of exceptional quality, which are highly prized today in museums around the world.Continue to 4 of 6 below.

 04 of 06